Pylons/akhet/docs/vocabulary.rst

 Traversal

-    Pyramid's other routing mechanism, which looks up a view and a context by matching the URL to a node in a resource tree.
-Most simple Akhet applications do not use traversal, and this manual does not cover how to use it.
-Nevertheless, we'll briefly explain what it is.

-    Traversal is especially suited to situations where URLs can be arbitrarily deep in ways that are unknown at application startup, such as a CMS system with an article at "/section/subsection/custom-sub-subsection/my-article".
-    URL dispatch works only with URLs at a fixed depth, where specific variables correspond to known segments; e.g., "/articles/{id}".

-    Traversal runs *after* all URL dispatch routes have been tried.
-It's possible in advanced usage to create a "hybrid" application where the left part of the URL corresponds to a route, and traversal is applied to the remainder of the URL.

-Resource Tree, Root, Resource

-    In traversal, a *resource tree* is a nested dict-like structure such as a ZODB object database or a group of nested dicts.
-The outermost container object is the *root*.
-Each value in the nested dicts is a *resource*.

-    In URL dispatch, the *root* can be any object.
-Normally you don't specify it, and Pyramid provides a default root.
+    Pyramid's other routing mechanism, which maps the URL's components to a recursive object-oriented data structure.
+Traversal is an advanced topic;
+    beginners are advised to stick to URL dispatch at first.
+Traversal is useful mainly in applications that allow users to define arbitrary URL subtrees, such as a content-management system (CMS) or a web-based file manager.
+URL dispatch, in contrast, works better when the URLs are known ahead of time or when they're a fixed depth (e.g., "/articles/{id}").

+    If no route matches the URL, Pyramid tries traversal as a fallback.
+The data structure is null by default, so this is a no-op.

 Context

-    In traversal, the last resource traversed is the *context*.
-The context is available to the view as ``request.context``.
-The context acts as a second kind of model (separate from your "models" package), and it may also provide information for authorization.

-    In URL dispatch, the context is normally the same as the root, an unimportant default object.
-However, you can override the context on a per-route basis to provide authorization information or data objects.
+    An object accessible to the view, which tells the "context" it was invoked in.
+This does not exist in Pylons.
+It's an additional piece of information distinct from the routing variables, query parameters, and other aspects of the request.
+It plays an important role in traversal, and in some advanced usages of URL dispatch.

+Resource Tree, Root, Resource, Root Factory

+    These are all used in traversal, and in some advanced usages of URL dispatch.

+    A *resource tree* is the data structure that traversal maps the URL to.
+    It's a recursive dict-like structure.
+The top-level node is called the *root*.
+A *root factory* is a callable that returns a *root*; i.e., the top node of a live resource tree.
+The *resource tree* is most commonly a ZODB database, but it can also be implemented in SQL or on-the-fly (by a root object with a clever ``.__getitem__`` method that creates child nodes on demand).

+    If the request URL is "/a/b/c", traversal maps it to ``root["a"]["b"]["c"]``.
+The final node (i.e., the value of the "c" key) is called the *resource*.
+That object is delivered to the view as the *context*.

+    In URL dispatch, a *root factory* is normally not specified, and it defaults to a null factory which causes the *context* to be ``None``.
+    However, you can specify a custom *root factory* at either the top level or on an individual route.
+In this case, the factory should return a *resource* which will **be** the *context*.

 Request